loociano/MPSM2NetworkPrinting/README.md

 This plugin for [Cura](https://github.com/ultimaker/cura) enables network interoperability with Monoprice Select Mini V2 printers.

+Plugin is compatible with Monoprice Select Mini V1 and Delta printers, with limited support ⁠—I do not own these.

 _This software is unofficial and not affiliated with Monoprice.
 Use at your own risk._

 ## Requirements